Advancing circular transitions: Prof. Dr. Nancy Bocken’s contribution to research and executive education

 Prof. Dr. Nancy Bocken has recently reached a significant academic milestone with more than 50,000 citations on Google Scholar.
 This recognition underscores the influence of her research on sustainable business models and circular business transitions.
 In addition, she has consistently been included in the Stanford University list of the world’s Top 2% most influential scientists since the ranking was first published in 2020.

 Alongside her research contributions, Prof. Dr. Bocken is actively engaged in translating academic knowledge into practice through education.
 One of her key initiatives is the Circular Economy Masterclass at UMIO, a three-day program designed for professionals and organisations.
-UMIO is the executive branch of Maastricht University School of Business and Economic (SBE).
+UMIO is the executive branch of Maastricht University School of Business and Economics (SBE).

 Why now?